Utkarssh11/CodeClauseInternship_LibraryManagementSystem/README.md

 ## Technologies Used

-The Integrated Library System (ILS) is built using the following technologies:
+The Library System  is built using the following technologies:

 - Java: The core programming language used for the system's logic and functionality.